|Self Esteem and Self Respect

 beings here on the planet Earth and we are all having a physical

 experience.
-However, the spirit within is constantly whispering and is
+However, the spirit within is constantly whispering and it is

 always calling for us to honour our place on Earth and to honour our own